 Checking your credit score before you start your powersport or recreational vehicle search is paramount.
 Unlike mortgages or a credit card, you can usually get a loan for a vehicle even if you have bad credit.
 The catch is that you will end up paying more, a lot more.
 This is because it is much easier for a bank to repossess a vehicle if the loan is not paid than it is to repossess a house.

 Free services like TransUnion, Credit Karma, Mint.com, or Experian can help you understand your credit profile.
 Once you have this information, you can then figure out if you qualify for the best loan rates.

-It’s challenging to get a loan with bad credit, but it is possible.
+Getting a loan with bad credit may be a bit more challenging, but it is 100% possible.
+To learn about exactly how to get a loan with bad credit, go to our ATV/UTV, RV and Motorcycle Bad Credit Loan Guide.
 If you have bad credit, it is extremely important for you to do your research, know how much you can afford and to shop around for the best loan rate.
 One option to consider is to shop used vehicles or to take advantage of OEM incentive to reduce the cost, and therefore the loan amount.

 So, What Is a Good Credit Score?

 This handy table will help you understand where you fall in the credit spectrum.